ChiefChingu/milestone-two-memory-card-game/TEST.md

 cardValueTurnTwo.firstElementChild.classList.add('animation');
 ```

 Unfortunately, tests on Safari were not successful: the animation works, but then the card disappears completely.
-I tried many different things: switch order of animation, set background colors to transparent, set animation fill-mode.
+I tried many different things: switch order of animation, set background colors to transparent, set ```animation fill-mode```.
 Nothing worked.
 The fact that I only have an iPhone to test is not helping.
 I cannot see in the console what exactly happens.
 Finally, I decided to disable the animation for Safari users.

 I found a script to detect the Safari browser and made the animation dependent: